emibrahaj/Disease-Spread-Simulation/README.md

 # Disease Spread Simulation

-A parallel programming project that simulates disease spread in a city using a grid-based SIR model.
-Each person is represented by one cell and can be healthy, infected, or recovered.

-The project includes both sequential and multiprocessing versions so their results and execution times can be compared.

-## Why This Is Parallel Programming

-At each simulation step, the grid is split into row chunks.
-Multiple worker processes update different parts of the population at the same time, then the main process combines the chunks into the next grid state.

-This is applied scientific computing: disease models like this are useful for understanding outbreaks and testing how fast infections spread under different parameters.
+This is my parallel programming project.
+The idea is to simulate a simple disease outbreak in a city.
+I used a grid, where each square represents one person.

+Each person can be:

+- healthy
+- infected
+- recovered

+I made two versions of the simulation: one sequential version and one parallel version using Python multiprocessing.
+The main point of the project is to compare how the program runs when the work is done by one process versus multiple processes.

+## How The Simulation Works

+The city is stored as a 2D grid.
+During each step, every person checks the people around them.
+If a healthy person has an infected neighbor, there is a chance they also become infected.
+After being infected for a certain number of steps, the person becomes recovered.

+The parallel version splits the grid into row sections.
+Each process works on one section, then the results are joined together for the next step.

-## Project Structure
+## Files

 ```text
 .